Auto Europe

 Car Hire in Portugal - Best Rates Guaranteed

-Relax on the sunny beaches and enjoy the warm, Mediterranean climate of Europe's westernmost country with a car hire in Portugal!
-Choose from a wide range of cars through our excellent car rental services at Auto Europe.
-We have pick-up points in all major tourist destinations around the world.
-Book your car hire in Portugal online now or call our rental specialists on +49 89 412 09 786.
+Experience the sunny beaches and Mediterranean climate of Europe's westernmost country, Portugal, by hiring a car!
+Auto Europe offers a wide selection of cars through our exceptional car rental services.
+We have pick-up points in all major tourist destinations worldwide.
+Book your car rental in Portugal online now and get yourself the best deal for your trip.

-With a car rental in Portugal you can discover every corner of the country at your own pace.
-Hire a car in the World Heritage city of Porto and drive south through the Dão wine region (the home of Port wine) to Coimbra, the capital of Portugal during the High Middle Ages and home to one of Europe's oldest universities (The University of Coimbra, established in 1290).
-Pick up a car in the capital city of Lisbon and travel south to Faro or Lagos and discover peaceful villages, countless beaches, and historic castles along your journey.
-Or begin in Madeira and snake along its mountainous roads and savour the verdant, flourishing natural landscape of the archipelago.
-Whatever your itinerary, Auto Europe provides you with the very best service to suit your driving needs!
+With a car hire in Portugal, you have the freedom to explore every corner of the country at your own pace.
+Start your journey in the World Heritage city of Porto and drive south through the Dão wine region, known for its famous Port wine, to Coimbra.
+Coimbra, the capital of Portugal during the High Middle Ages, is home to one of Europe's oldest universities, the University of Coimbra, established in 1290.
+Alternatively, you can pick up a car in Lisbon, the capital city, and head south to Faro or Lagos.
+Along the way, you'll discover peaceful villages, beautiful beaches, and historic castles.
+If you prefer, you can begin your adventure in Madeira and enjoy the scenic mountainous roads and lush natural landscapes of the archipelago.

 Traffic Rules and Driving Tips